 Congratulations!!!
 Your body just did an amazing thing in delivering your baby!
 The last 40 weeks or so have been preparing you to bring this child into the world, and you have.
 Now what??
 I’m not going to sugar coat this; having a baby is hard work, and you will have discomfort and/or pain after. … Continue reading A Conversation with a New Mom (or Mom-to-be)

 Physical Therapists are movement and function experts.
 They know and understand how the body works, and can help you to move in different, better, and more efficient ways…with less pain and with improved strength and balance.
 BUT, and it’s a big but

 A new client the other day when I asked her what might limit her PT potential :Her: "Lack of motivation."Me: "Could you explain that?
 After all, you are here and want to address your Diastasis and how … Continue reading PT, C-sections, and Restoring Your “Core”

 Wait…pain “down there?”
 Yes, pain in the nether regions.
 Areas that we tend to talk about in hushed tones, in private, or with an embarrassed laugh.
-Why do we even need to designate a month for awareness of pelvic pain?
-It’s because it is an issue for women and also for men, and is still … Continue reading Pelvic Pain: Why, What, and I how do I Make Changes?
+An issue for women and also for men, and still not discussed, addressed, and treated as openly and easily as it should be.
+Pain is a warning; your body … Continue reading Pelvic Pain: Why, What, and I how do I Make Changes?